Sparse Blossom: correcting a million errors per core second with minimum-weight matching: Computational results

 We benchmarked the running time of our implementation of sparse blossom (PyMatching 2) for decoding surface code memory experiments (see \fig{timing_p1000}, \fig{timing_p200} and \fig{timing_p100}).
 For 0.1\% circuit-level depolarising noise, sparse blossom processes both X and Z bases of distance-17 surface code circuits in less than one microsecond per round of syndrome extraction on a single core, which matches the rate at which syndrome data is generated by superconducting quantum computers.

 At low physical error rates (e.g.~\fig{timing_p1000}), the roughly linear scaling of PyMatching v2 is a quadratic improvement over the empirical scaling of an implementation that constructs the path graph explicitly and solves the traditional MWPM problem as a separate subroutine.
 For 0.1\%-1\% physical error rates and distance 29 and larger, PyMatching v2 is $>100,000\times$ faster than a pure Python implementation that uses the exact reduction to MWPM.
 Compared to the local matching approximation of the MWPM decoder used in \cite{higgott2022pymatching}, PyMatching v2 has a similar empirical scaling but is around $100\times$ faster near threshold (error rates of 0.5\% to 1\%) and almost $1000\times$ faster below threshold ($p=0.1\%$).
+Much of this speedup relative to local matching is due to the fact that local matching still explicitly constructs much more of the path graph than is ultimately used by the blossom algorithm.
+This is because the truncation of the path graph in local matching is not done adaptively during the blossom algorithm but instead in a separate step before the blossom algorithm begins.
+Furthermore, local matching is an approximation of the MWPM decoder, in contrast to Sparse Blossom (which is exact).

+We analysed the distribution of the running time per shot of PyMatching v2 for simulated surface code data, see \fig{distribution_of_runtimes} and \fig{relative_standard_deviation_time_per_shot}.
+For example, for distance-17 surface code circuits with $p=0.1\%$ circuit-level noise, we observe a mean running time of $0.62$ microseconds per round and find that 97.4\% of the million shots were decoded with a running time below 1 microsecond per round.
+We also plot the relative standard deviation $\sigma/\mu$ of the running time per shot in \fig{relative_standard_deviation_time_per_shot} and find that $\sigma/\mu$ decreases as either the distance or error rate is increased.

 We also compared the speed of PyMatching v0.7 with that of PyMatching v2 on experimental data, by running both decoders on the full dataset of Google's recent experiment demonstrating the suppression of quantum errors by scaling a surface code logical qubit from distance 3 to distance 5~\cite{google2023suppressing,google_quantum_ai_team_2022_6804040}.
 On an M2 chip, PyMatching v0.7 took 3 hours and 43 minutes to decode all 7 million shots in the dataset, whereas PyMatching v2 took 71 seconds.